BdR76/CSVLint/readme.md

 	Col4=OrderDate dateint Width 10

 Format can be `TabDelimited` for tabs, `CSVDelimited` for commas, for any other delimiter use for example `Format=Delimited(;)`.
-Use `Fixed` for fixed width text files and set the `Width` for each column.
+Use `FixedLength` for fixed width text files and set the `Width` for each column.

 DateTimeFormat is not case sensitive and uses `dd-mm-yyyy` or `mm/dd/yy` or `yyy-mm-dd hh:nn:ss` etc.